pvandervelde/zinger/roadmap.md

   * Automation in order to test things
     * Compare velocity / acceleration / position

+* Odometry

 * Different path planning / navigation methods
   * Global planning methods
   * Local planning methods
   * Reactive planning
   * Determine what we want from a planning algorithm
-    * Work with the limitations of the rover (kintematics etc.)
+    * Work with the limitations of the rover (kinematics etc.)
     * Robust - Should be able to deal with unexpected obstacles etc.
     * Reliable - It should consistently get the robot to the goal
     * Adaptable - It should be able to adapt to changing conditions / environment
     * Efficient - It should be able to find the shortest path

+* SLAM using camera's

 * Trajectory planning with moving obstacles
   * Initially predictable path, both straight and curved
   * Then introduce random movements

+* SLAM for SCUTTLE
+  * Implement a bumper
-* Implement a bumper and ultrasound sensors to SCUTTLE
+  * Implement ultrasound sensors
+  * Add camera

 * Real-life navigation with SCUTTLE using ultrasound and bumpers